 Fresh air and exercise are proven to enhance a child's physical and educational growth.
 Recess is an important part of the GPPSS elementary program.
 Adults supervise lunch and recess activities.
-Playground and lunch time rules are discussed at each school and are part of the Positive Behavior Support program (see website for details).
+Playground and lunch time rules are discussed at each school and are part of the Positive Behavior Intervention Support program.
 Parents will be notified if a student repeatedly violates these rules, and students may be excluded from recess at school.
 Your child should come to school dressed for outdoor play, even in winter months.
 Our general guideline is to keep students inside when temperature drops below 0° with the wind chill.